ircdocs/modern-irc/index.md

 The `CAP` message may be sent from the server to the client.

-For the exact semantics of the `CAP` command and subcommands, please see the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.
+For the exact semantics of the `CAP` command and subcommands, please see the [Capability Negotiation specification](https://ircv3.net/specs/extensions/capability-negotiation.html).

 ### AUTHENTICATE message